pmvester/node-red-code-engine/DNS.md

 ![i017.png](/images/i017.png)

-You should now be able to access your application using the FQDN that you specified as the "Trigger action".
+You should now be able to access your application using the FQDN that you specified as the "Trigger URL".